GlenDhingra/Knowledge-Extraction-and-Question-Formation-from-Transcripts-of-Video-using-WebRTC-and-YAKE/README.md

 ## Contributing

-If you are interested in contributing to this project, we welcome your input.
+If you are interested in contributing to this project, I welcome your input.
 Here's how you can get involved:

 1. **Fork the Repository:** Create your own copy of the project by forking it.